(888) 340-0089

 Introduction

-Every nonprofit begins with purpose and passion, yet even the most dedicated founders can lose compliance footing.
+Every nonprofit begins with purpose and passion, yet even the most dedicated founders can lose their footing in compliance.
 Small oversights, like missing a Form 990 or forgetting a renewal, can have long-lasting consequences.

 This article highlights eight frequent nonprofit compliance mistakes, why they matter, and how to fix or avoid them.
 Share it with your board so everyone understands their role in protecting your organization's good standing.